Home

 White-nose syndrome appears only to affect bats that hibernate, which make up about half of the 45 bat species in the United States.
 Pollinating bats and long-distance migratory bats that don’t hibernate don’t seem to be affected.

-So far, 11 species (including four endangered species) have been affected by the disease or are immediately threatened by it.
-The disease has affected the big brown bat, the Eastern small-footed bat, the Indiana bat (endangered), the little brown bat, the northern long-eared bat and the tricolored bat.
-The fungus has also been found on the cave bat, the gray bat (endangered) and the southeastern bat.
+So far, seven species (including two endangered species) have been directly affected by the disease The disease has infected big brown bats, Eastern small-footed bats, Indiana bats (endangered), little brown bats, northern long-eared bats,tricolored bats and gray bats (also endangered).
+The fungus has also been found on the cave bat and the southeastern bat.
 Other endangered bats living in areas where the fungus is present are the Virginia big-eared bat and the Ozark big-eared bat.

-The disease has been confirmed in 19 states and four Canadian provinces: in the United States, Alabama, Connecticut, Delaware, Indiana, Kentucky, Maine, Maryland, Massachusetts, Missouri, New Hampshire, New Jersey, New York, North Carolina, Ohio, Pennsylvania, Tennessee, Vermont, Virginia and West Virginia; in Canada, New Brunswick, Nova Scotia, Ontario and Quebec.
-The fungus has also been found on bats in Oklahoma.
-See an animation of the disease’s spread since 2006.
+The disease has been confirmed in 25 U.S. states and five Canadian provinces: Alabama, Connecticut, Delaware, Georgia, Illinois, Indiana, Kentucky, Maine, Maryland, Massachusetts, Missouri, New Hampshire, New Jersey, New York, North Carolina, Ohio, Pennsylvania, South Carolina, Tennessee, Vermont, Virginia, West Virginia, Arkansas, Wisconsin and Michigan in the United States and New Brunswick, Nova Scotia, Ontario, Prince Edward Island, and Quebec in Canada.
+The fungus causing the disease has also been found in Iowa, Oklahoma, Minnesota and Nebraska.
+See an animation of the disease’s spread 2006-2011.